sbormann/ioBroker.iqontrol/README.md

 ### <img src="img/icons/light_on.png" width="32"> Light:
 Every light may have one or both of the following states:
 * STATE: boolean - display and set on/off-state
-* LEVEL: number - display an set the level of the light
+* LEVEL: number - display and set the level of the light

 Optional you can define the following states:
 * HUE: number - color of the light